Python DataFrame API reference

 AI / LLM functions

-DataFrame exposes built-in AI functions through the df.llm accessor.
-For the full API reference, see AI/LLM.
+DataFrame provides a set of built-in AI functions through the df.llm accessor.
+For the detailed API reference, see AI/LLM.

 Provider configuration

-To use AI functions, you must first register a model provider.
+Before using AI functions, register a model provider first.

 API